dougyoung/reservations/README.md

 Each Room action takes or responsds with the following JSON attributes:

 `number`: A String representing the colloquial Room identifier.
+Must be unique.

 `GET /rooms`